p4lang/behavioral-model/docs/simple_switch.md

 ### BMv2 `meter rate and burst_size units` implementation notes.
 ### Units help configuring meter with simple_switch_CLI

-The user enters the meter rate in kbps (10^3 bits/sec) and burst_size in a unit of 10^3 bits.
-Internally, the implementation converts rate to bytes/microsecond and burst_size to bytes.
+The user enters the meter rate in bytes/microsecond and burst_size in bytes.

-If the meter type is packets, the rate is enterted in packets/sec and burst_size is number of packets.
+If the meter type is packets, the rate is enterted in packets/microsecond and burst_size is number of packets.